websanco/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-results/filtering-search-results.md

 **Invisible (boolean):** If checked, the widget is invisible to regular users.
 The Filter Value from the configuration is applied by default, but users can still filter for other values via URL Parameter.
 You can prevent URL parameter filtering with the Immutable setting (see below).

 **Immutable (boolean):** Enable this to ensure that the Filter Value cannot be changed by regular users.
 The widget becomes invisible to them _and_ filter values set via URL parameters are not accepted.
 The Filter Value set in the widget configuration is applied at all times (unless it's disabled).
+Note that setting Immutable to true means that the Custom Parameter Name value is ignored.

 **Disabled (boolean):** If checked, the query is ignored and doesn't participate in searches.
 This gives you a quick way to stop the filter but keep the configuration so it can be re-enabled later.